Payrails SDK

 Content security policy

-If you have deployed a content security policy please reach out to your account manager to get the list of directives required by our SDKs.
+If you have deployed a content security policy, please contact your account manager for the list of directives required by our SDKs.

 Reporting a Vulnerability

-If you discover a potential security issue in this project, please reach out to us at [email protected].
+If you discover a potential security issue in this project, please get in touch with us at [email protected].